What are design organisations according to EASA Part 21J?

 The following process step, the showing of compliance, is to examine and justify correspondence of the design with the identified Certification Specifications.
 EASA checks every major design project during the verification of compliance with the Certification Specifications, regardless of whether it is a completely new aircraft or just a modification.

-Once all evidence has been provided and the sample examination has been successfully completed, the EASA (Agency) issues the type certificate.
+Onc showing of compliance has been finished and the certification program has been successfully completed, the EASA (Agency) issues the type certificate.